Icon Nutrition Outline Food

 Beef Stew, Doggie Style

-This recipe is loaded with iron from fresh protein and can be stored in your fridge for most of the week (or frozen and heated up later).
+This recipe is loaded with iron from fresh protein and can be stored in your refrigerator for most of the week (or frozen and heated up later).

 Ingredients